-How to change the default widget icon?
+How to change the default widget icon

-Creating a custom button
+Step 1: Add a custom HTML button

 <button id="doc360_help_btn" class="btn hide"><span>Help!</span></button>

-{
+.hide {

 }

-Setting up callback functions
+Step 3: Set up callback functions in JavaScript

 Show button when widget loads:

-function doc360_callback()
+function doc360_callback() {

 document.getElementById('doc360_help_btn').classList.remove('hide');